SA3908/raylib-calculator/README.md

 # C++ calculator in raylib

-This is a simple calculator not intended for professional use.
+This is a simple calculator created as a project.

 A C++ project using raylib.